High impedance: Digital electronics

 In digital circuits, a high impedance (also known as hi-Z, tri-stated, or floating) output is not being driven to any defined logic level by the output circuit.
 The signal is neither driven to a logical high nor low level; this third condition leads to the description "tri-stated".
-Such a signal can be seen as an open circuit (or "floating" wire) because connecting it to a low impedance circuit will not affect that circuit; it will instead itself be pulled to the same voltage as the actively driven output.
+Such a signal can be seen as an open circuit because connecting it to a low impedance circuit will not affect that circuit; it will instead itself be pulled to the same voltage as the actively driven output.
 The combined input/output pins found on many ICs are actually tri-state capable outputs which have been internally connected to inputs (resulting in three-state logic or four-valued logic).
 This is the basis for bus-systems in computers, among many other uses.

 The high-impedance state of a given node in a circuit cannot be verified by a voltage measurement alone.
 A pull-up resistor (or pull-down resistor) can be used as a medium-impedance source to try to pull the wire to a high (or low) voltage level.
 If the node is not in a high-impedance state, extra current from the resistor will not significantly affect its voltage level.